tc39/how-we-work/management.md

 ### How to get involved

 - Review PRs in the [ecma262 repository](https://github.com/tc39/ecma262/pulls)
-- Contact Brian Terlson to join in on editor group meetings if you are a TC39 delegate
+- Contact an editor to join in on editor group meetings if you are a TC39 delegate
-- Join the editor group, which is selected by TC39 annually around May.
+- Join the editor group, which is selected by TC39 annually.

 ## Code of Conduct Committee